herrids/serverless-rag-tutorial/frontend/README.md

-# NurseLM Chatbot
+# Chatbot Frontend

-NurseLM Chatbot is a sophisticated application that integrates OpenAI's RAG for querying documents, LangChain for conversational AI, and FAISS as a vector database.
+ Chatbot is a sophisticated application that integrates RAG for querying documents, LangChain for conversational AI, and FAISS as a vector database.
 It features a user-friendly interface powered by Gradio and is encapsulated in Docker for ease of deployment and scalability.

 ## Features

-- **OpenAI's RAG Integration**: Leverages Retrieval-Augmented Generation for effective document querying.
+- **RAG Integration**: Leverages Retrieval-Augmented Generation for effective document querying.
 - **LangChain for Conversational AI**: Enhances the chatbot's conversational capabilities.
 - **FAISS Vector Database**: Utilizes the FAISS library for efficient similarity search and clustering of dense vectors.
 - **Gradio Interface**: Offers an intuitive user interface for interacting with the chatbot.
 - **Docker Encapsulation**: Ensures consistent environments and simplifies deployment.

-## File Structure

-- `prompts.json`: Add system prompt instructions here.
-- `data/`: This directory will hold all uploaded PDFs.
-- `db/`: Contains FAISS embeddings.
-- `src/`: Holds the application source code

 ## Getting Started